iteratec/microzoo/README.md

 0. Install microzoo as described in section *Installation*
 1. In the folder *scenarios* add a puml-file *my-architecture.puml* with your stack.
    See the [supported PlantUml syntax](doc/supported_plantuml.md).
-2. Run `bin/microzoo deploy my-architecture`
+2. Run `bin/microzoo deploy my-architecture` (use -t kubernetes to deploy via kubectl)
 3. Copy *stacks/basic/tester* to *stacks/my-architecture/tester* and run `bin/microzoo test my-architecture` (Integrated support for tests will be added)

 For details see [microzoo CLI](doc/microzoo_cli.md)